gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ```

-Remember to add this new peripheral to the **peripherals** set so it will be automatically opened, initialised, and closed.
+Remember to add this new peripheral to the **peripherals** set so it will be automatically opened, initialized, and closed.

 ```c
 Peripheral* peripherals[] = { &builtinLed, &fanControl };